Trump blames Washington for poor Russia ties ahead of Putin summit

 The Kremlin made clear beforehand it did not expect an easy meeting, taking Trump to task over his criticism of a planned Russian gas pipeline to Germany and suggesting it would be hard to find common ground on Syria because of differences over Iran.

+Russia hoped however that the summit would be “the first step” in overcoming a crisis in relations, Kremlin spokesman Dmitry Peskov told Russia’s RT TV station.
+“Presidents Trump and Putin respect each other and they get along well.
+There is no clear agenda.
+It will be determined by the heads of state themselves as they go along.”

-Trump wants Russia to help Moscow to use its influence in Syria where it is backing President Bashar al-Assad militarily to push Iranian and Iranian-allied forces out.
-Kremlin spokesman Dmitry Peskov told Russia’s RT TV station ahead of the summit that was unlikely.
+Trump wants Russia to help Moscow to use its influence in Syria, where it is backing President Bashar al-Assad militarily, to push Iranian and Iranian-allied forces out.

 “Of course Syria will be discussed by the two presidents,” said Peskov.
 “We all know what Washington thinks of Iran.
 But at the same time Iran is a good partner to us in terms of trade, economic cooperation and political dialogue.
 So this will not be an easy exchange of views.”